Information on accommodation, door codes, alarms and wifi.

 An small idyllic lakeside cottage is also available for rent, which can be a good base for fieldwork in Evo.

-It has no running water or electricity but has gas powered refrigerator and stove.
+It has electricy but no running water (we can provide water cannisters).
 The cottage also has its own sauna.

 To book Evo cottage please contact our office